Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

-If you have been coding for a while, you may already depend heavily on your own class to describe a tree graph, and not feel very excited about refactoring your whole project to switch to Quetzal tree classes.
+If you have been coding for a while, you may already depend heavily on your own class to describe a tree graph, and not feel very excited about refactoring your whole project to switch to **Quetzal** tree classes.
 Fair enough.
-This section shows how to use Quetzal parser to populate your own custom class and then forget about Quetzal.
+This section shows how to use **Quetzal** parser to populate your own custom class and then forget about **Quetzal**.

 1. You will need to parse Newick strings into an AST (Abstract Syntax Tree): this is a temporary data structure that represents the syntactic structure of the tree.
 2. This AST can then be iterated over to convert it into the data structure of your choice.

 @note
-1. Quetzal does not know anything about your own classes, so you will need a bit of extra effort to write a recursion on the AST data
+1. **Quetzal** does not know anything about your own classes, so you will need a bit of extra effort to write a recursion on the AST data
 2. But at least you don't have to worry about the parsing logic anymore!
 3. Adapting your own classes can be tedious, don't hesitate to ask for help on the github issue pages!